bww/Slang/README.md

 In either case Web Assembler looks for resources relative to the directory you run it in.
 If your app server maps assets Web Assembler manages to a different path than the files are on disk, you can provide explicit route mappings for Web Assembler.

-	$ webasm -server -proxy http://localhost:8080/ -route /assets/css=stylesheets
+	$ webasm -server -proxy http://localhost:8080/ -route /assets/css=/stylesheets

-In this example, the URL `http://localhost/assets/css/style.css` would be mapped to the file under `stylesheets/style.css`.
-Note that when specifying routes, the left (remote) component is absolute, but the right (local) component is relative.
+In this example, the URL `http://localhost/assets/css/style.css` would be mapped to the file under `./stylesheets/style.css`.